Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/Aβ42-aptamer.md

 <p class="header_box" id="description">Description</p>
-<font>Using the preincubated dimer model of E22P–Aβ42, which dimerized via a linker located at Val-40, as the target of in vitro selection, Murakami and his colleague obtained RNA aptamers with higher affinity toward PFs derived from a toxic Aβ42 dimer than toward fibrils produced from WT Aβ42 or from a toxic, conformationally constrained Aβ42 variant, E22P–Aβ42<sup>[<a href="#ref11" style="color:#520049">11</a>]</sup>.<br></font>
+<p>Using the preincubated dimer model of E22P–Aβ42, which dimerized via a linker located at Val-40, as the target of in vitro selection, Murakami and his colleague obtained RNA aptamers with higher affinity toward PFs derived from a toxic Aβ42 dimer than toward fibrils produced from WT Aβ42 or from a toxic, conformationally constrained Aβ42 variant, E22P–Aβ42<sup>[<a href="#ref11" style="color:#520049">11</a>]</sup>.<br></p>

 <p class="header_box" id="SELEX">SELEX</p>